christiskatsouris/Computational-Econometrics-R/README.md

 ### References
 - Chou, P. H., & Zhou, G. (2006).
 Using Bootstrap to Test Portfolio Efficiency.
 Annals of Economics & Finance, 7(2).
 - Post, T. (2003).
-Empirical tests for stochastic dominance eciency.
+Empirical tests for stochastic dominance efficiency.
 The Journal of Finance, 58(5):1905-1931.
-Linton, O., Post, T., and Whang, Y.-J. (2014).
+- Linton, O., Post, T., and Whang, Y.-J. (2014).
 Testing for the stochastic dominance efficiency of a given portfolio.
 The Econometrics Journal, 17(2):S59-S74.

 ## Task 1